 Wind power uses the kinetic energy from the wind to turn large turbines, transforming the energy into electricity that we can then use.
 The most common type of turbine consists of a number of long blades, with the turbine attached to a pole many metres above the ground.
 The location of a turbine (or many turbines together, called a wind farm) is vital – they need to be in an area of constant wind.

-Currently, there are seven wind farms throughout New Zealand.
+Currently, there are 17 wind farms throughout New Zealand.
 Like those in the Tararuas and in Wairarapa, these wind farms are ideally situated to capture good levels of wind.
-The Tararua wind farm near Palmerston North in the North Island, for example, operates 90–95 percent of the time.
-However, overall wind-generated power only accounts for about two percent of power generated in New Zealand, although there is great potential for higher levels – in fact, there are around 15 wind farm sites in the planning stage.
+The Tararua wind farm near Palmerston North in the North Island, for example, operates 90–95% of the time.
+In 2007, overall wind-generated power only accounted for about 2% of power generated in New Zealand, in 2018 it increased to 6%, although there is potential for higher levels.

 There are many benefits to using wind power.
 It is a green renewable resource because we will not run out of wind, and wind produces no harmful wastes.
 Wind farms have little running cost once built compared to traditional electricity producers, and the time taken to build a wind farm is usually short.
 Plus, once built, additional turbines can be added as supply grows.